 - Promptly follow up each of the oral reports with a written report.
 You may use either of the following forms:

-According to the USM Policy, a “professional employee” is any person employed by the USM as a faculty member; administrator; coach; or other employee who provides academic support, student service, or institutional support activities, if the employee’s duties require either a college degree or comparable experience.
+According to the USM Policy, a professional employee is any person employed by the USM as a faculty member; administrator; coach; or other employee who provides academic support, student service, or institutional support activities, if the employee’s duties require a college degree or comparable experience.

 Under the Maryland child abuse and neglect reporting law, health practitioners include anyone who is authorized by Maryland law to practice healing (including physicians, dentists, nurses, therapists, emergency medical responders, psychologists, etc.).

-Under the Maryland child abuse and neglect reporting law, “educators,” and “human service workers” includes any teacher, counselor, social worker, or caseworker.
-UMB personnel who are working off-campus as a staff member of a school or other educational facility need to report as required under the law but need not also report to UMB.
+Under the Maryland child abuse and neglect reporting law, educators and human service workers include any teacher, counselor, social worker, or caseworker.
+UMB personnel who are working off campus as a staff member of a school or other educational facility need to report as required under the law but need not also report to UMB.
 See "Where do I report if I am working off campus?" below.

-- All members of the campus community who are not described in those categories (i.e. other staff, students, and contractors on campus) are also required to report when they have reason to believe that child abuse or neglect has occurred.
-The report may be made either orally or in writing.
+- All members of the campus community who are not described in those categories (i.e., other staff, students, and contractors on campus) also are required to report when they have reason to believe that child abuse or neglect has occurred.
+The report may be made orally or in writing.
 The report must be made to CPS or the police.

 The requirement to make an oral report to CPS or the police extends to students, staff, and contractors on campus.
 Additionally, the University encourages reporting to the CAO by every person who has a reason to believe that a child has been subjected to abuse or neglect.

 - An oral report must be made as soon as immediately as is practicable.